 We must all learn the same lesson, that nothing on earth, no consideration, risk, loss, heartache, money, reputation, nor relative, would ever make us disobey God's Word.
-Our surrender must be final to obey God without compromise along every line, and not put our name on anything that is not according to God's Word, which would misplace our trust and become an idol between us and God.
+Our surrender must be final to obey God without compromise along every line and not put our name on anything that is not according to God's Word, that would misplace our trust and become an idol between us and God.
 God wants our obedience to be perfect (because Scripture says that He is a jealous God), but He does not call us to do it in our own strength, but only in His strength that He gives to us.

-All those trials gone through, proved to be good for the growth and development of Abraham's faith; and it confirms that temptation met in God's way leads to fullness of blessing in this life, and Eternal Life hereafter.
+All those trials gone through, proved to be good for the growth and development of Abraham's faith; and it confirms that temptation (when met in God's way) leads to fullness of blessing in this life, and Eternal Life hereafter.

 Abraham learned those lessons before the Bible was written for him to follow, and before the Holy Spirit was sent to this earth to be our Guide.
 If Abraham could learn those lessons of obedience in that age, surely, we can learn them in this 'age of the Holy Spirit'.
-Aside from that, Jesus' Blood has purchased that same fullness of blessing for us in everything - happiness spiritually, physically, financially, peace in our homes and in Christian work.
+Aside from that, Jesus' Blood has purchased that same fullness of blessing for us in everything; happiness spiritually, physically, financially, peace in our homes (and in Christian work).
 Everything is to be ideal in Christ Jesus, just as we would like it to be, and by faith and obedience to God's Word we can have it that way.
-That is the The first Century Gospel Church/Philadelphia
+That is the value of temptations met according to God's plan, and the gateway to fullness of blessing in this life and Eternity as well.